snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 ## Customization

 The templates are designed with the intention that they can be used out of the box, therefore we refrained from adding too much styling that might not fit a wide audience's taste.
 There are many other additional changes you could make to fine-tune the interactivity, enhance the performance or develop it further depending on the tool to make it your own.

-If you would like us to give you a more detailed guide on how you can do that you can request this and we could add a new Accelerator to cover this topic for you.
+Please refer to the official documentation of your chosen BI tool for further information on this.